Paving Matroids: Defining Equations and Associated Varieties: Examples and applications

-belongs to $I_{\text{Pascal}}$ for every choice of vectors $q_{i}\in \mathbb{C}^{3}$. \end{example} In Proposition~\ref{notin}, we demonstrate that these polynomials are not encompassed within the ideal generated by the polynomials constructed in \cite[Theorem~3.0.2]{sidman2021geometric} using the Grassmann-Cayley algebra.
+In Proposition~\ref{notin}, we demonstrate that the polynomials constructed in Example~\ref{conic} are not encompassed within the ideal generated by the polynomials constructed in \cite[Theorem~3.0.2]{sidman2021geometric} using the Grassmann-Cayley algebra.
 For brevity, we denote this ideal as $GC_{\text{Pascal}}$.